spywhere/todo-api/README.md

 For simplicity purpose, the following points are assumed...

 - A connection to another system are made as simple as possible, that is no connection handling, no error handling built-in for connection
+- Error due to invalid request structure / format are not being handled
+- An operation performed on the unexisting item will be silently discarded
+- Time limit are taken as `from <= now < to`

 ## Setup